Council considers hikes in city services

 Ordinance 2084 increases fees for stormwater surcharge from $1.25 to $1.50 per month for customers.
 The fee increase would help the city fund mandates under the federal Municipal Separate Storm Sewer System.

-Once passed by the city council, the ordinances would go into effect on Oct.
-1, the start of the city’s 2019-20 fiscal year.

 “Sometimes it’s necessary to increase our user costs,” Kaufman said.
 “We have to deal with both rising costs and unfunded mandates from the state and feds.
 We need to make sure we’re covering our bases.
-We’ve had to pay some of those mandates out of pocket and they’re very expensive.”
+We’ve had to pay some of those mandates out of pocket, but we just don’t have it in our budget anymore to cover those.”

-He added that city staff and the council had done an excellent job in submitting a “bare bones” balanced budget for the next fiscal year.
+He added that city staff and the council had done an excellent job is submitting a “bare bones” balanced budget for the next fiscal year.

 “We have a good base document we can build on going forward,” Kaufman said.
 “There are only so many cuts we can make and not compromise services to the city.”